King Sago PalmCycas revoluta

 The trunk of the Sago Palm is thick and short, covered in dense, dark-brown thick hairs and the bases of older leaves.
 At the top is a rosette of leaves that on younger plants are about 12 inches long, but on older plants can be 3 feet long.
 Each leave consists of a central stem with many thin, tough side leaves, like a palm frond.
 The leaves are shiny, leathery and a rich green color.
 Younger plants have just one stem, but older plants will grow young plants from the base, eventually making a large clump of stems of various ages, with the whole clump growing to be 6 to 12 feet across, in time.

-Although called a ‘palm’, the Sago Palm is not a palm tree at all, but one of a very ancient group of plants called Cycads.
-These remarkable plants date back 300 million years, and are among the earliest plants living on land.
+Although called a ‘palm’, the Sago Palm is not actually a palm tree at all, but one of a very ancient group of plants called Cycads.
+These remarkable plants are living fossils, dating back 300 million years, and are among the earliest plants living on land.
 They were alive with the dinosaurs, but many were destroyed in the mass extinction that destroyed the dinosaurs as well.
 The 300 species that exist today are all that are left.
 Cycads are the ancestors of conifers, the needle trees that we grow, such as pine, spruce, juniper and cypress.
 If you keep your Sago Palm for many years it will eventually form seed heads that look a lot like giant fir cones, proving its connection to conifers.

 The Sago Palm itself is a native of southern Japan, including the Ryukyu Islands.
 It is the most common species used for the production of sago, a starch food eaten widely in the Pacific Ocean.
 It requires a complex process to remove toxic compounds from the sago, which is found in the trunk – so don’t be tempted to try and eat your Sago Palm.

 Our Sago Palms are produced for us by specialist growers, and go through a slow infancy until they become large enough to you to enjoy.
 This plant is easy to grow, but slow to produce, so supplies are often limited.
 If you want to enjoy the unique qualities of this plant – and who wouldn’t? – then order now to avoid disappointment if our supplies should go out of stock.
+You may also want to consider one of our true palms (if your growing zone permits them), like the Christmas Palm Tree or the Windmill Palm Tree.